Executive stock option exercise with full and partial information on a drift change point: Stock price with a drift change point

 Thus, the drift process $\mu(Y)$ of the stock is given by

+Note in particular that for $y_{0}=0$ the change point $\theta$ is almost surely strictly positive, and the stock evolution almost surely begins with the higher drift value $\mu_{0}$.

 We assume that the values of the constants $y_{0},\mu_{0},\mu_{1},\sigma,\lambda$ are given.
 Finally, there is also a cash account paying a constant interest rate $r\geq 0$.
 Dividends could also be included, and there are several possibilities as to how these could be modelled, but we do not do so for simplicity.
-For example, the simplest is a constant dividend $q$ which could be included with minor adjustments by re-interpreting the drifts as being net of dividends.
+For example, a constant dividend yield could be included with minor adjustments by re-interpreting the drifts as being net of dividends.

 We may write the stock price evolution as

 where $\xi$ is the volatility-scaled return process given by

 with the process $h$ defined by